JZambrana1612/retail-insights-analysis/README.md

 # Retail Sales Insights

-### Uncovering customer trends, product performance, and seasonal patterns using Python and data visualisation
+### Uncovering customer trends, product performance, and revenue drivers using SQL and Tableau

-This project analyses a sample retail sales dataset to answer key business questions about who buys what, when they buy it and how to prioritise inventory.
-Rather than treating the GitHub repository as the data source, this updated README references the original dataset provider.
-The sample retail data is hosted by **Gigasheet**, a spreadsheet‑like platform that offers open datasets for practice.
-Their page notes that the retail sales dataset contains **1,000 rows and 10 columns**, including transaction IDs, dates, customer information, product category, quantity and price.
-These fields allow analysts to explore sales trends, customer behaviour and total revenue without requiring database access.
+This project analyzes transactional retail data to identify which products sell best, how customer segments behave, and what store-level actions can drive more revenue.
+The dashboard and recommendations support multiple departments — from marketing and finance to inventory and operations.

 ---